 Always double-check the URL and bookmark frequently-used sites.
 Don’t trust any site that lacks the “SSL Security Certificate” in the top left of the URL bar.
 MetaCert also provides a valuable feature that designates whether a URL is safe or not.

 Unfortunately, Ponzi schemes and scam companies target crypto users just as they target everyone else.
 Oftentimes, these schemes promise “guaranteed returns or payouts” and prove more profitable the more people that victims onboard.

 How to protect yourself from Ponzi schemes:

 If something is too good to be true, it probably is.
 There is no such thing as guaranteed investment returns and anyone telling you as much should be ignored.
 Always do outside research before making any investment.

 6. Fake QR Code Scams

 This scam did not stop after our research.
-Lately, a network of 9 other QR scam sites had been discovered.
+Additional networks of other QR scam sites had been discovered.

 - Instead of googling QR generators, use a site you trust, such as your favorite block explorer.